nocke/scan/README.md

 scans → `/depot/nonExistingName.pdf`

-if no folder exists, assumed to be the would-be filename (extension added if needed) No prompting for filename in this case, because you just gave one 👍
+If no folder exists, assumed to be the would-be filename (extension added if needed, and path leading there verified.
+To save you from accidental folder generation by typos.)
+No prompting for filename in this case, because you just gave one 👍

 Ruthless lowercasing of extension.
 (No `.PDF`. `.Pdf` ever.)